Error Feedback Can Accurately Compress Preconditioners: Introduction

 We validate our implementation experimentally on standard vision (ResNet/ImageNet) and language modeling (BERT/GLUE) tasks.
 Results show that EFCP enables us to significantly reduce the memory overhead of full-matrix preconditioning, to the point where it is in the same range as the memory required by standard optimizers such as SGD with Momentum or Adam.

-We show this extensively by testing the EFCP implementation in the context of the M-FAC optimizer, compressing gradients to $\sim 99\%$ sparsity (a variant we call Sparse MFAC), as well as via smaller-scale experiments for low-rank compression.
-Moreover, we show that our implementation is also effective for the GGT full-matrix Adagrad optimizer.
-For example, for the standard ResNet-18 model~\cite{He_2016} \textit{trained from scratch} on ImageNet~\cite{russakovsky2015imagenet}, the Sparse MFAC variant with full-matrix preconditioning uses a maximum of 22.5 GB of GPU RAM, compared to 21.3 GB used by SGD with momentum with the same parameters.
+We show this extensively by testing the EFCP implementation in the context of the M-FAC optimizer, compressing gradients to $\sim 99\%$ sparsity (a variant we call Sparse MFAC), as well as via smaller-scale experiments for low-rank compression and the GGT full-matrix Adagrad optimizer.
+For example, for the standard ResNet-18 model~\cite{ResNet} \textit{trained from scratch} on ImageNet~\cite{russakovsky2015imagenet}, the Sparse MFAC variant with full-matrix preconditioning uses a maximum of 22.5 GB of GPU RAM, compared to 21.3 GB used by SGD with momentum with the same parameters.
 At the same time, Sparse MFAC outperforms the well-tuned SGD baseline by approximately 1\% Top-1 test accuracy, recovering the accuracy of Dense M-FAC in the same setup (which uses more than 56GB GPU RAM in this setting).
-We provide additional validation for Sparse M-FAC in the context of training ViT~\cite{2020-dosovitskiy} and BERT~\cite{devlin2018bert} models as well, and perform ablations w.r.t. sparsity and model size.
+We provide additional validation for Sparse M-FAC in the context of training ViT~\cite{2020-dosovitskiy} and BERT~\cite{2019-devlin} models as well, and perform ablations w.r.t. sparsity and model size.

-In summary, for the first time, EFCP enables experimenting with full-matrix preconditioner methods within the memory capacity of a single GPU in reasonable time, with negligible accuracy loss relative to full preconditioning.
+In summary, for the first time, EFCP enables \AK{researchers to experiment} with full-matrix preconditioner methods within the memory capacity of a single GPU in reasonable time, with negligible accuracy loss relative to full preconditioning.